YianXie/Mini-KataGo/README.md

 ### Week 3 (WIP)

-Implemented a basic pure Monte Carlo Go Simulation.
+Implemented a basic pure Monte Carlo Go Simulation and Tree Search.
 It works by randomly choose legal position to play and calculate the win rate.

 New features include:

 -   A basic pure Monte Carlo Go Simulation
+-   A basic Monte Carlo Tree Search
+-   A new Node class data structure

 ## File structure